brlafreniere/ruby-cli-poker/design/notes.md

 ## Form of poker to be used for this application: five-card draw

-Five Card Draw is one of the most common variations of poker, and is the type of poker that is often played at home among friends.
+"Five Card Draw is one of the most common variations of poker, and is the type of poker that is often played at home among friends.
 Because it is the simplest form of poker, this is where a lot of players start out.
-Here is a run-down on how this game works.
+Here is a run-down on how this game works."

 1. Five cards are dealt to each player
 2. A round of betting follows